subramanianv/BitcoinDashboard_AngularJS/README.md

 Instructions to run the app
 ===========================

-> In terminal, go to this folder
+> In terminal, navigate to this folder

 To install
 ==========